Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 #### **TC 7.1: Create Operation**
 **Scenario**
-Ensure users can add new records via the web interface.
+Ensure user adds new records via the web interface.

 **Given**
 - The user is logged in.